frame-lang/frame-docs/advanced_frame/services.rst

     #Looper [>[loops]]
     ...

-Looper begins in the **Start** state, prints "Starting" and then transitions to **$A** passing in the number of loops twice as well as the start time.
+Looper begins in the **$Start** state, prints "Starting" and then transitions to **$A** while passing in the number of loops twice (we'll see why next) as well as the start time.

 .. code-block::
-    :caption: todo
+    :caption: Looper Start State

     -machine-